MoFEM/Workshop2023/index.md

 ssh -p 2222 mofem@localhost
 ~~~~~

 > You must set a *mofem* user password before logging in using SSH.
-To do that, you can attach it to the container and set a password, as follows;
+Change password in the shell using [passwd](https://man7.org/linux/man-pages/man1/passwd.1.html){:target="_blank" rel="noopener"} command.
+To do that, you can attach it to the container and set a password as follows;
 ~~~~
 docker exec -it workshop2023 /bin/bash
 ~~~~